ryanrolds/blog/content/posts/basic_rss_feed.md

 ## Wrap-up

-With a little background on the RSS document structure, a template made with Go's `text/template` package, and a Mux route handler it's not a lot of code to add a [blog feed](/rss.xml).
+With a little background on the RSS document structure, a template made with Go's `text/template` package, and a Mux route handler, it's not a lot of code to add a [blog feed](/rss.xml).
 In the next post, we will go over logging to CloudWatch and some refactoring.